hyperstudio/hidden-perspectives-data-sandbox/README.md

 For data preparation we're using the [Entity Extraction API](https://dandelion.eu/docs/api/datatxt/nex/getting-started/) from [Dandelion API](https://dandelion.eu/).
 Follow their instructions and get a free API Key.

 ### Graphcool
 [Graphcool](https://www.graph.cool/) is an open-source and self-hosted backend-as-a-service to develop serverless GraphQL backends.
-Create a Graphcool project.
-You'll need the `project id` and `authorization token` for deploying the data.
+Create a Graphcool project using the [Graphcool Console](https://console.graph.cool/) You'll need the `project id` and `authorization token` for deploying the data.

 ### LocationIQ
 [Sign up](https://locationiq.com/) and get a developer token.
 Copy `.env.sample`, rename the file to `.env`. and edit so it matches your credentials.